Negative comments to any child about food and weight may have the opposite effect than you intend. Learn the impact and what you can do instead.

-The pressure that parents place on children, particularly if they need to gain weight, lose weight, or change their eating habits, can distract them from developing a healthy body image.
+The pressure that parents place on their children, particularly if they live in smaller bodies, bigger bodies, or have undesirable eating habits, can deter them from developing a healthy body image.

 The words may not be overtly negative.
-Internalized, look at look how kids might interpret these words differently than intended:
+However, when internalized, kids might interpret words differently than intended:

 “If you eat your dinner, you can have dessert.”
 (Dessert is the most important part of this meal.)